Parshuram Mahadev Temple: Access

 Parashuram Mahadev temple is situated on the border of Rajsamand and Pali district of Rajasthan.
 The main cave temple comes in Rajsamand district whereas Kund Dham comes in Pali district.
-It is about 100 kilometers away from Pali and only 10 km from famous famous Kumbhalgarh fort.
+It is about 100 kilometers away from Pali and only 10 km from Kumbhalgarh fort.

 Its height is 3600 feet above sea level.
 Somewhere far away there is Parshuram Mahadev's garden in the Saadri area.
 A few miles away from the cave temple is Mathrakundia, where Parshuram was freed from the sins of Matrica.
-Apart from this, Parshuram's father, Maharshi Jamdagni's Tapoprabhoomi, is 100 km away from here.
+Parshuram's father, Maharshi Jamdagni's Tapoprabhoomi, is 100 km away.

-By Road: Parshuram Temple is located in the Rajsamand district in the Kumbhalgarh and 98 km from Udaipur and 160km from Jodhpur.
-One can easily reach here by bus or taxi.

-By Rail: Parshuram Temple is well connected through nearest Falna and Rani railway station to major cities railway stations like Delhi, Agra, Mumbai, Chennai, Jodhpur, Bikaner, Jaipur, Ahmedabad.

-By Air: Parshuram Temple can be reach through nearest Udaipur Airport which is well connected with regular domestic flights to Delhi, Kolkata, Mumbai, Ahmedabad, Jodhpur and Jaipur.

-Festivals and Fairs
+Festivals and fairs

 Parshuram Mahadev Temple does not have any special program on Parshuram Jayanti, but every year Shravan Shukla Shishthi and Saptami get a huge fair here.

 Fairs are organised here twice a year.
 On the Shravan Shukla Sastami and Saptami (6th and 7th) usually falling in August/September a large fair held.
 Some social organisations, notably Amar Ganga Charitable Trust, have been arranging food and lodging facilities for the past many years.
 The trust also organises 'Sangeet Sandhya' (musical nights) during fairs where local artists sing devotional songs.
 According to an estimate, around 900,000 people visit the holy place every year.